databricks/terraform-databricks-sra/azure/README.md

 Alternatively, you can set the tenant ID in the databricks provider configurations (see the provider [doc](https://registry.terraform.io/providers/databricks/databricks/latest/docs#special-configurations-for-azure) for more info.)

-You may also encounter errors like the below when Terraform begins provisioning SAT resources:
+You may also encounter errors like the below when Terraform begins provisioning workspace resources:

 ```shell
 ╷